sulcantonin/collective_psychology_tracker/README.md

 The trackers are the following:

-* csrt, based on Alan Lukezic, Tomas Vojir, Luka Cehovin Zajc, Jiri Matas, and Matej Kristan.
+* **csrt**, based on Alan Lukezic, Tomas Vojir, Luka Cehovin Zajc, Jiri Matas, and Matej Kristan.
 Discriminative correlation filter tracker with channel and spatial reliability.
 International Journal of Computer Vision, 2018.
-* kcf, bassed on J. F. Henriques, R. Caseiro, P. Martins, and J. Batista.
+* **kcf**, bassed on J. F. Henriques, R. Caseiro, P. Martins, and J. Batista.
 Exploiting the circulant structure of tracking-by-detection with kernels.
 In proceedings of the European Conference on Computer Vision, 2012 and M. Danelljan, F.S.
 Khan, M. Felsberg, and J. van de Weijer.
 Adaptive color attributes for real-time visual tracking.
 In Computer Vision and Pattern Recognition (CVPR), 2014 IEEE Conference on, pages 1090–1097, June 2014.
-* boosting, based on Helmut Grabner, Michael Grabner, and Horst Bischof.
+* **boosting**, based on Helmut Grabner, Michael Grabner, and Horst Bischof.
 Real-time tracking via on-line boosting.
 In BMVC, volume 1, page 6, 2006.
-* mil, based on Boris Babenko, Ming-Hsuan Yang, and Serge Belongie.
+* **mil**, based on Boris Babenko, Ming-Hsuan Yang, and Serge Belongie.
 Visual tracking with online multiple instance learning.
 In Computer Vision and Pattern Recognition, 2009.
 CVPR 2009.
 IEEE Conference on, pages 983–990.
 IEEE, 2009.
-* tld, based on Zdenek Kalal, Krystian Mikolajczyk, and Jiri Matas.
+* **tld**, based on Zdenek Kalal, Krystian Mikolajczyk, and Jiri Matas.
 Tracking-learning-detection.
 Pattern Analysis and Machine Intelligence, IEEE Transactions on, 34(7):1409–1422, 2012.
-* medianflow, based on Zdenek Kalal, Krystian Mikolajczyk, and Jiri Matas.
+* **medianflow**, based on Zdenek Kalal, Krystian Mikolajczyk, and Jiri Matas.
 Forward-backward error: Automatic detection of tracking failures.
 In Pattern Recognition (ICPR), 2010 20th International Conference on, pages 2756–2759.
 IEEE, 2010.
-* mosse, based on David S. Bolme, J. Ross Beveridge, Bruce A. Draper, and Man Lui Yui.
+* **mosse**, based on David S. Bolme, J. Ross Beveridge, Bruce A. Draper, and Man Lui Yui.
 Visual object tracking using adaptive correlation filters.
 In Conference on Computer Vision and Pattern Recognition (CVPR), 2010.

 The type of tracker used for object tracking object(s) can be chosen in config.ini, field *tracker*.